 Strategy is the responsibility of the whole c-suite: Too many organisations leave digital to the CTO or CIO.
 But that is missing the point that digital means speed and agility, as it applies to the whole company - it's not only technology.

-Understand digital technologies: digital tools have the ability to reimagine how value is delivered to customers, and is already embraced by asymmetric competition that is probably not even recognised by the new leader's predecessor.
+Understand digital technologies: digital tools have the ability to reimagine how value is delivered to customers, and is already embraced by asymmetric competition that was probably not even recognised by the new leader's predecessor.
 It is essential to understand both the customer and the marketplace, so that the impact of current and future digital technologies may be seen with as much clarity as possible.

 Identify digital talent: the need is to identify employees who are able to work in a cross-functional, end-to-end, customer-centric value-adding way, not those who are comfortable within a hierarchical command-and-control functional silo.
 And, yes, those who can use the digital tooling now available to facilitate this fundamental change in the way that companies work.
 Like every change initiative, the success of the new leader's company now depends more than ever on their digital literacy.